-Finland is considered as a single bidding zone and congestions within Finland and after day-ahead market closure are managed by countertrade.
+Finland is considered as a single bidding zone and congestions within Finland and after dayahead market closure are managed by countertrade.
 Countertrade is used to relieve both national and inter-regional congestions during the daily network operation.
 Costs of countertrade are paid by the TSO.

-In 2021 congestion management income for the Fingrid totalled EUR 283.8 million (EUR 146.7 million in 2020).
+In 2022 congestion management income for the Fingrid totalled EUR 943 million (EUR 284 million in 2021).
 Fingrid uses congestion income to investments that aim to relieve the congestions.
-Fingrid used EUR 14.2 million of congestion incomes in 2021 for financing transmission grid investments.
-At the end of the year 2021, Fingrid had EUR 488.7 million of unused congestion income, which will be used later for financing investments to improve the market functioning.
+Fingrid used EUR 368 million of congestion incomes in 2022.
+A part of congestion income was used for financing transmission grid investments, and majority was added to the company's turnover to the benefit of customers.
+Fingrid did not charge grid service fees in December 2022 and January and February 2023.
+At the end of the year 2022, Fingrid had EUR 1,063.7 million of unused congestion income, which will be used later for financing investments to improve the market functioning.